CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.1.6 Software tests and releases.txt

 Software tests with productive data or in productive operation are necessary, because only with the productive data the function and the performance of the product can be evaluated.
 Often, developers also have a different view of the product being developed; for example, they have a different level of security awareness, they trust the software they are developing too much, and they can not correctly interpret the potential impact of problems.

 Although software tests with productive data are necessary, this can lead to security problems.
-In particular, confidential productive data can be viewed for the software tests by unauthorized employees or third parties who have been commissioned with the respective software test.
+In particular confidential productive data can be viewed for the software tests by unauthorized employees or third parties who have been commissioned with the respective software test.

 Through software tests in productive operation, the operation could be massively disrupted.
 Malfunctions of the software under test may affect other applications and IT systems that are severely disrupted.
 If you are using the "original" productive data in production mode and not with copies of the data, they could be changed or deleted unintentionally.